-- 9.4 The Council will not normally set fixed trading hours within designated areas.
-Stricter conditions with regard to noise control may be demanded in areas that have denser residential accommodation, but this will not normally be considered as a reason to limit opening hours without regard to the individual merits of any application. - 9.5 Generally the Council sees staggered trading hours as being helpful to the dispersal of patrons from licensed premises, particularly late at night.
-This removes some of the friction caused by sudden excessive peaks of demand at fast food outlets, taxi ranks and so on. - 9.6 In keeping with established best practice, the Council encourages applicants in respect of Town Centre premises to include in their Operating Schedule a Closed Door Policy on New Years Eve if operating hours past 12.00 midnight are proposed; the effect of the Closed Door Policy to be to prohibit admission or re-admission to the premises after 11.30pm with a view to reducing disorder and disturbance to members of the public late at night.
+- 98.4 The Licensing Authority Council will not normally set fixed trading hours within designated areas.
+Stricter conditions with regard to noise control may be demanded in areas that have denser residential accommodation, but this will not normally be considered as a reason to limit opening hours without regard to the individual merits of any application. - 98.5 Generally the Licensing Authority Council sees staggered trading hours as being helpful to the dispersal of patrons from licensed premises, particularly late at night.
+This removes some of the friction caused by sudden excessive peaks of demand at fast food outlets, taxi ranks and so on. - 98.6 In keeping with established best practice, the Licensing Authority Council encourages applicants in respect of Town Centre premises to include in their Operating Schedule a Closed Door Policy on New Years Eve if operating hours past 12.00 midnight are proposed; the effect of the Closed Door Policy to be to prohibit admission or re-admission to the premises after 11.30pm with a view to reducing disorder and disturbance to members of the public late at night.

-10. PROMOTION OF EQUALITY

-10.1 The Council recognises that the Equality Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination, harassment and victimisation; to advance equality of opportunity; and to foster good

-- relations, between persons with different protected characteristics.
-The protected characteristics are age, disability, gender reassignment, pregnancy and maternity, race, religion or belief, sex, and sexual orientation. - 10.2 Public authorities are required to publish information at least annually to demonstrate their compliance with the equality duty.
-The Council is firmly committed to providing and promoting equality for all its employees, service users and the wider community.
-Further information and data is provided on the Council's website.

-Access And Evacuation For Persons With Disabilities

-10.3 Disabled people have the right to access services.
+25 10.
+PROMOTION OF EQUALITY E. Comment [MB14]: Omitted from original 1.13 10.1 The Council recognises that the Equality Act 2010 places a legal obligation on public authorities to have due regard to the need to eliminate unlawful discrimination, Formatted: Font: Bold, Not Strikethrough harassment and victimisation; to advance equality of opportunity; and to foster good relations, between persons with different protected characteristics.
+The protected 1 Formatted: Font: Bold, Not Strikethrough characteristics are age, disability, gender reassignment, pregnancy and maternity, race, 1 Formatted: Not Strikethrough 10.2 religion or belief, sex, and sexual orientation.
+Public authorities are required to publish information at least annually to demonstrate their compliance with the equality duty.
+Cotswold District The Council is firmly committed to providing and promoting equality for all its employees, service users and the wider Formatted: Not Strikethrough community.
+Further information and data is provided on Cotswold Districtthe -Council's website.
+Formatted: Not Strikethrough Acces s And Evacuation For Persons With Disabilities Formatted: Font: Bold 10.3 Disabled people have the right to access services.
 There are clear legal responsibilities under the Disability Discrimination Act 1995, requiring all service providers to make reasonable adjustments to enable disabled persons to access the service thereby ensuring that disabled people are not discriminated against.
+Formatted: Not Strikethrough line: 0 cm